 - Towels are important- Keep extra lightweight quick dry towels with you.
 A handy small towel in the purse or a day bag is a must.
 You can buy them at Travoost.com, we have personally tried it and find it much better than the Decathlon ones (kalenji).
 And yes you can use this code “chalohoppoten” to get a discount as well.

 4. Happy feet is the secret to a happy trip– Even if you don’t plan a trek or a hike, your trip will involve some walking.
-While traveling, it’s important to have dry and happy feet and for that, you should:
+While travelling, it’s important to have dry and happy feet and for that, you should:

 - Carry extra pairs of socks– For obvious reasons, they will get wet-a lot!